apache/fury-site/docs/blog/blog1_fury_introduction.md

 - **Type compatibility**: When the deserialization and serialization class schema are inconsistent, it can still deserialize correctly.
   It supports application upgrade and deployment, add/delete fields independently.
-  Fury type-compatible mode ar implemented that no performance loss compared to type-consistent mode.
+  Fury type-compatible mode is implemented with no performance loss compared to type-consistent mode.
 - **Metadata sharing** : share metadata(class name, field name&type, etc.) across multiple
   serializations under a context (TCP connection), meta will be sent to the peer only for the first